-Following public input and Council discussion at the December 2015 meeting, considerable work will need to be done to 'package' this Framework into an effective planning tool.
-Some have characterized this as a 'strategic planning document', and some have commented on its resemblance to the Fishery Ecosystem Plan (FEP) being considered through the Council's Ecosystem Committee.
+Following further public and IPHC input, and Council discussion at the February 2016 meeting, additional work will need to be done to 'package' this Framework into an effective planning tool.
+The Council views this Framework as a 'strategic planning document', and some have commented on its resemblance to the Fishery Ecosystem Plan (FEP) being considered through the Council's Ecosystem Committee.
 Both of these considerations could lead to a more logical and effective structure for this document.